faraggi/articles/truffle-eea-private-transactions.md

 ## Who can do this?

 Anyone who'd like to try can very much do so we will gladly support any developer who wants to help out.
-But here are some recommended pre-requisites:
+But here are some recommended prerequisites:

 The Truffle codebase is mainly written in `javascript`, and this particular interface-adapter library we'll be looking at is written in `typescript`.
 So knowing some javascript is a must.